 Dr Suresh's tenure as Medical Director, Education and Training, Clinical Radiology at the RCR is 2022-2025.

-Dr Nicky Thorp trained in Medicine at the University of Leicester and completed her specialist oncology training at the Clatterbridge Cancer Centre.
-She was appointed as a consultant clinical oncologist in 2001 at Clatterbridge with subspeciality interests in breast, paediatric radiotherapy and late effects.
+Nicky Thorp trained in medicine at the University of Leicester, graduating in 1990.
+She completed her specialist oncology training at the Clatterbridge Cancer Centre.
+She was appointed as a consultant clinical oncologist in 2001 at Clatterbridge with subspecialty interests in breast cancer, paediatric radiotherapy and late effects.
+In 2019 she took up her post at the Christie Hospital in Manchester specialising in photon and proton beam therapy for children.
+Her research interests are in paediatric tumours and radiotherapy quality assurance.
+She was previously radiotherapy lead for the NCRI CCL CNS Subgroup and is UK radiotherapy lead for the pan-European SIOP Ependymoma II study.

-Dr Thorp was Associate Medical Director at Clatterbridge between 2010 and 2016.
-She has served two terms on the RCR CO Faculty Board and is Co-Lead for Wellbeing at the RCR.
-She is a past member of the Children’s Cancer and Leukaemia Group (CCLG) Executive and past chair of the CCLG Radiotherapy and Neuro-oncology Groups.
+Nicky was Associate Medical Director at Clatterbridge between 2010 and 2016.
+Her roles included clinical lead for the new build Clatterbridge Cancer Centre-Liverpool.
+She served two terms on the Children’s Cancer and Leukaemia Group (CCLG) Executive and is past chair of the CCLG Radiotherapy and Neuro-oncology Groups.

 Dr Priya Suresh completed her undergraduate training in India, followed by her MRCP in Manchester.
 Her radiology training was in Manchester and Plymouth, followed by a Fellowship at the Royal National Orthopaedic Hospital in Stanmore.